mahfuzulamin/encryption/README.md

 * Documentation is provided for the project.

 ## **Hexadecimal**
 * The hexadecimal Cipher encodes alphanumeric characters into hexadecimal numbers and decodes hexadecimal numbers to alphanumeric characters.
-It uses Python's hexadecimal for encode and decode.
+It uses Python's hexadecimal library for encode and decode.
   * Example:
     * Encode: python secrets.py hex encode test1
     * Decode: python secrets.py hex decode 7465737431

 ## **AtBash Cipher**
 * The AtBash Cipher implements AtBash Cipher algorithm and handles both uppercase and lowercase alphabets together as input.
-It doesn't encode/decode anything other than alphabet and simply includes in the output.
+It doesn't encode/decode anything other than alphabet and simply includes those in the output.
   * Example:
     * Encode: python secrets.py atbash encode "Flee at once."
     * Decode: python secrets.py atbash decode "Uovv zg lmxv."

 ## **Caesar Cipher**
 * The Caesar Cipher implements Caesar Cipher algorithm and handles both uppercase and lowercase alphabets together as input.
-It doesn't encode/decode anything other than alphabet and includes in the output if provided in the input.
+It doesn't encode/decode anything other than alphabet and includes only space in the output if provided in the input.
   * Example:
     * Encode: python secrets.py caesar encode 3 "Hello World"
     * Decode: python secrets.py caesar decode 3 "Khoor Zruog"